RBI Grade B Books & Mock Tests

 Practicing the free tests daily also has benefits, like the fact that it will help you stay updated with current affairs, while also not taking more than 15 minutes of your time.

-The RBI Grade B Examination is held in 3 Phases.
 The mock tests are framed keeping in mind the types of questions asked in the different phases of the examination.

 So, you must give a maximum number of mock tests to be fully prepared for the exam.